nwhetsell/csound-api/README.md

 sudo apt-get install -y libboost-dev
 ```

-To install Csound so that you can build `csound-api`, run
+To install Csound so that you can build csound-api, run

 ```sh
 sudo apt-get install -y libcsound64-dev